rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-1. Explain how dev teams work together
+* Explain how dev teams work together
-2. Give feedback that results in a positive change to a codebase
+* Give feedback that results in a positive change to a codebase
+* Can use high-quality processes to build a project in a team

 For more information about this project and how great dev teams work together look [here](./engineering_projects/README.md).